-That makes infections contracted from contaminated water supplies a leading cause of illness and death worldwide and helps to explain why the provision of safe drinking water is such a high priority for governments and aid agencies.
+This makes infections contracted from contaminated water supplies a leading cause of illness and death worldwide and helps to explain why the provision of safe drinking water is such a high priority for governments and aid agencies.

 Microbiological testing procedure uses samples of water and from these samples determines the concentration of bacteria.
-It is then possible to draw inferences about the suitability of the water for use from these concentrations.
+It is then possible to draw inferences about the suitability of water for use from these concentrations.
 This process is used, for example, to routinely confirm that water is safe for human consumption or that bathing and recreational waters are safe to use.

 It is customary to report the results of the multiple fermentation tube test for coliforms as a most probable number (MPN) index.
 This is an index of the number of coliform bacteria that, more probably than any other number, would give the results shown by the test.

-The membrane filter technique can be used to test relatively large numbers of samples and yields results more rapidly than the multiple fermentation tube technique.
+The membrane filter technique can be used to test relatively large numbers of samples and yield results more rapidly than the multiple fermentation tube technique.
 It was originally designed for use in the laboratory but portable equipment is now available that permits use of the technique in the field.

 Maintaining cleanliness and minimizing cross-contamination is a fundamental pre-requisite and critical control point of any food safety program and the principles of HACCP require effective monitoring systems.
 The visual assessment of cleanliness is unscientific, subjective, unreliable and of questionable value.
 Simple rapid methods for assessing cleanliness are available and are used by both food processors and inspectors.

-Sigma Test and Research Center, offers two types of single-shot disposable testing which generate results in 1 to 10 minutes in the form of visible colour change that do not require any sophisticated instrument.
+Sigma Test and Research Centre, offers two types of single-shot disposable testing which generate results in 1-10 minutes in the form of visible colour change that do not require any sophisticated instrument.
 The test format is an all-in-one, ready to use swab device that is activated by a simple snap and squeeze action; nothing else is required.
 The greater the contamination the faster and intense is the colour change.

-SpotCheck Plus detects the presence of simple sugars (specially glucose and lactose) that are present in most foodstuffs.
+SpotCheck Plus detects the presence of simple sugars (especially glucose and lactose) that are present in most foodstuffs.
 Results are obtained in 60 seconds and the colour changes from colourless (clean ) to green (dirty).This test is faster, more sensitive and detects a broader range of foodstuffs than protein tests such as Pro-clean.
 The Test can be used by food processors, caterers, restaurants and supermarkets.

 It is observed that cleaning and environmental monitoring are critical for allergen control.
 A combination of three comprehensive, sensitive and rapid result that in turn delivers a timely cost effective solution.
-The regular use of high sensitivity protein tests enable high standards of cleaning to be maintained that can be supplemented with the specific allergen tests less frequently and as required.
+The regular use of high sensitivity protein tests requires high standards of cleaning to be maintained that can be supplemented with the specific allergen tests done less frequently and as required.

 It is accepted that rapid testing methods that detect food product residues on product contact surfaces provide for a direct, objective and relevant measurement of cleaning efficiency, hygiene, monitoring systems mean instant corrective action can be taken to avoid potential compromises to food quality, food safety and also to minimize the risk of food poisoning.